As Seen On…Classic Rock Radio (UK)

 Reviewers Qualifications (“Uncle G” + Yes)

-Found on my writing resume’ you will find mention that I helped original Yes guitarist Peter Banks (RIP) with promotion on his autobiography.
+Found on my writing resume’ you will find mention that I helped original Yes guitarist Peter Banks (RIP) with the promotion of his autobiography.
 Late 1990s/early 2000s.
 Was a cool experience (directly interacting with Peter).
 I did meet and greets with various other YesMembers.
+Whoever I met, they were always cool to me.
 Brute honesty, I would not describe myself as a YesFanatic (even having kept the shitty YesTat all these years).
-The more personal shit about each individual I could frankly care less about; kids, political views, etc..
-Its the music to me that has always mattered most.
+The more personal shit about each individual I could frankly care less about; kids, political views, etc… It’s the music to me that has always mattered most.
 A good place to focus, and or let the imagination run wild (or like a fox).
 Contains some rebelliousness.
 They certainly didn’t want to be the ‘same’ as everyone else.
 So there were no rules with YesMusic.
 Am guessing there were limitations.
 That would account on when said song/album was recorded.

 Not all consumers of rock n’ roll fans are into Yes.
 I’ll say in my lifetime that I found YesMusic to be almost better than sex, or a really good meal.
 I admit to being at times in sheer bliss while under their influence.
 Soundwaves capable of helping its target achieve a natural high while listening to just about any Yes record.
 That’s true!
 Millions of other listeners share this sentiment.
 Its why we all stay around.
 All courtesy of Yes’ superb song catalog.
 The final product.
 That would include not only all the musicians but those studio folks also who helped get the job done, whose names could be found in the credits of YesReleases (studio_live albums) gone by.